Yep it’s true! Here’s a fuller account of our history that may explain how it happened and why….!

 By the mid 1970’s talk of Church Union (the merger of the Presbyterian, Methodist and Congregational churches) was gathering momentum.
 Combined services with the Wesley Methodist Church in Forest Street were customary on the evening of the 3rd Sunday of the month and during January.
 When eventually the vote relating to Church Union was held, the result was the St John’s congregation became part of the Uniting Church and the building was also awarded to the Uniting Church.
 Those members of St John’s who wanted to unite continued to meet for worship at St John’s and also down the road at the ‘new’ Uniting Church (formerly the Forest Street Wesley Methodist Church).

-Meanwhile those who were not in favour of the merger and wanted to remain ‘Presbyterian’ worshipped at the Eaglehawk Presbyterian Church, which had been awarded to the continuing Presbyterians, under the care of the Rev. John Aitken (left).
-The first Presbyterian service after Union there was held on June 26, 1977 with over 100 people attending and the church packed.
+Meanwhile, the first Presbyterian service in Bendigo after Union was held on June 26, 1977 with over 100 people attending and the Eaglehawk church packed.
 During this time, the St John’s building was owned by the Uniting Church and used for occasional services and later leased to a local Assemblies of God on a regular basis.

+With the ‘Bendigo Presbyterian Church’ now meeting at Eaglehawk, Rev Colin Harrison (1980-1983) succeeded Rev John Aitken and then the Rev John Webster (1985-1995) was called to serve as the Minister.
+Under the time of John’s leadership, those who had come from St John’s still retained a vision to see Presbyterian worship return to central Bendigo again and held onto a distant hope of buying back the St John’s building.
 It was with this in mind that Presbyterian services were resumed at the All Saints Anglican Church in Forest Street on January 10th 1982 on a weekly basis, with the St John’s congregation formally created again as a preaching place alongside Eaglehawk.
 The ‘distant hope’ became one step closer in March 1985 when a meeting of the congregation (19 people) held in the All Saints Church meeting room, agreed to put in an offer for the Forest Street building.
 Although this offer was rejected, a further offer was finally accepted and the building purchased for $145,000 and the building (once Congregational, then Presbyterian, then Uniting) once again became a Presbyterian Church.

 The building was eventually re-opened and re-dedicated as St John’s Presbyterian Church at a service on October 6, 1985 at a service that commenced at 3pm (and went until 4:30pm!) to an estimated congregation of 450 with many seated in the hall watching the service on a relay.
 Afternoon tea followed in the hall.
 The service was led by the Moderator of the Presbytery, Rev Dr John Muller, the offical opening conducted by the Moderator of the PCV, Rt Rev Arthur Stamp, and the preacher for the occasion was Rev Prof Allan Harman whose sermon was titled ‘Glory to God’.